Seed viability

 Scheduling germplasm for viability testing

-After deciding which accessions or inventory items should be tested, in GGCE the first step in executing a viability test is to schedule an inventory action for the test.
-This is done in the Inventory section.
+Once accession or inventory items are selected for testing, the initial step in executing a viability test is to schedule an inventory action in the Inventory section.

 Select Inventory on the left menu panel.
 In the Inventory grid on the right side, select one or multiple inventory items, then indicate that you will add an action using the action button at the lower right.